citp/privacy-policy-historical/c/cl/cli/clickwebinar.com.md

   * ###### Links to 3rd Party Sites

-Our Site includes links to other Web sites whose privacy practices may differ from those of GetResponse.
+Our Site includes links to other Web sites whose privacy practices may differ from those of ClickMeeting.
 If you submit personal information to any of those sites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Web site you visit.

   * ###### Importing Contacts